-Linzess is a prescription medication used to treat irritable bowel syndrome with constipation (IBS-C).1
+Linzess is a prescription medicine used to treat adults with irritable bowel syndrome with constipation (IBS-C).1

->

-> In clinical trials, Linzess showed significant reduction in abdominal pain and in easing constipation among patients with IBS-C. Patients taking Linzess were more likely to experience more frequent and complete bowel movements compared to patients on a placebo.1
+In clinical trials, Linzess showed significant reduction in abdominal pain and in easing constipation among people with IBS-C. People taking Linzess were more likely to experience more frequent and complete bowel movements compared to people on a placebo.1

->

-> Possible side effects with Linzess
+Possible side effects with Linzess

 The most common side effect with Linzess is diarrhea, which can sometimes be severe.
 Diarrhea often begins within the first two weeks of taking Linzess, and people who experience severe diarrhea should stop taking Linzess and call their doctor.1